 The Sloss Furnaces closed in 1971, but have since been developed into a unique community center, hosting concerts, dramas, and special events, with the east cast shed having been transformed into an amphitheater.

 Since the facility closed, there have been numerous sightings of apparitions and reports of unexplained voices and sounds.
-This prompted two popular televisions programs, Ghost Hunters and Ghost Adventures to film episodes here, making the Sloss Furnaces a must-see destination for those interested in the paranormal.
+This prompted three popular televisions programs, Ghost Hunters, Ghost Adventures, and Ghost Asylum to film episodes here, making the Sloss Furnaces a must-see destination for those interested in the paranormal.

 The EarlyWorks Children's History Museum

 The EarlyWorks Children's History Museum is the largest hands-on history museum in the South.
 Exhibits portray Alabama's early history in ways that are fun, and at the same time educational, for children.

 All the exhibits are designed for touching and learning.
 Older children can explore The Gallery, where they can hear stories told by the Talking Tree, play giant instruments at the Alabama Grandstand, build a house at the interactive architectural exhibit, explore a 46-foot (14-meter) river keelboat, buy and trade at the General Store, sign Alabama's constitution at the courthouse, learn facts about the state from the Talking Clock, and try on clothing from the 1800s at the Federal House.